ichko/ichko.github.io/_posts/2020-10-06-emergent-structures-in-robust-message-passing.markdown

 ![Glyphs with generated from message with size 1024](/assets/inverted-ae/glyphs1024.png)

-No particular pattern is seen here, only pretty images with some sort of structure in them.
+We get pretty images with some sort of structure in them.
 Lets continue with the experiments.

 #### Adding color

-Lets add three channels to the generated image and see what kind of colorful patterns the network will generate.
+Now lets add three channels to the generated image and see what kind of colorful patterns the network will generate.
 The following images are generated from networks trained with messages with dimensions `32`, `128`, `512`, `1024` and `2048` respectively.

 ![Colorful images generated from message with size 32](/assets/inverted-ae/color32.png)